 While a quick glance at the K40 Platinum100’s lengthy list of features is certainly enough to pique one’s interest, I felt it best to withhold my final judgment until I was able to actually put this unit to the test.
 The following is what I found upon placing the K40 Platinum100 in my truck.

 Affiliate Disclosure: Automoblog and its partners may be compensated when you purchase the products featured in this review.

 What Comes With The K40 Platinum100?

 The K40 Platinum100 I received included everything needed for quick, efficient, and trouble-free installation.
-The kit consists of the actual Platinum100 unit, its mount, two power cords, and a remote (if ordered as an RC package).
+The kit consists of the actual Platinum100 unit, its mount, two power cords, and a remote control (optional).
 This kit also includes a set of comprehensive instructions for installation and use.